 Incendiary Damage: +30%

 A 30% boost to all fire damage.
-For a character like Moze who gets a lot of additive boosts to damage, in tier 2, a 30% multiplicative Damage boost is huge.
-The only thing holding this skill back is that the hardest content in the game is primarily resistant to fire.
+For a character like Moze who gets a lot of gun damage boosts, in tier 2, a 30% elemental damage boost is amazing.
+The issue holding this skill back is that the hardest content in the game is primarily resistant to fire.
+Moze tends to do better with Radiation and Cryo weaponry in general use and hence will get nothing from this boost.
+If you aren’t using Fire the skill isn’t worth it, however for the times you have a fire weapon or the 125% incendiary anoint this is among Moze’s best dps increases.

-After Moze scores a Critical Hit, she regenerates ammo for 3 seconds.
+After Moze scores a Critical Hit, she regenerates ammo and missing health for 3 seconds.

 Ammo Regeneration: +5% of Magazine